CaptainKatsuura/OctopusEnergy/README.md

 ## Key Features

+- **MLOps Orchestration**: Demonstrates how Airflow can be used to orchestrate MLOps workflows, including data ingestion, transformation, and model training.
 - **Data Ingestion**: Automates the extraction of electricity consumption and weather data from APIs.
 - **Data Transformation**: Performs feature engineering to create time-based and weather-related features.
 - **Model Training**: